SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Technically, you can last up to three days without water – but by the second day, you will be so thirsty that you’ll barely be able to do anything for yourself.
 This is why, when you are alone in the woods, searching for a good water source should be your top priority.
 If you can find a spring, then you are all set – but if you can’t, a stream is your next best option.
 Don’t forget to boil that water, though, because it can be packed with bacteria.

-A good way to find a water source is to look for the movement of birds.
+A good way to find a source for safe drinking water is to look for the movement of birds.
 They usually fly around rivers/lakes/etc., so if you see a flock around, then it means water should be nearby.
 Try to stay around that water source until you return from the woods.

 The last thing you want is for nightfall to come and for you to not have anything to keep you warm.
 Ideally, you should start gathering the wood before night falls.
 Gather a nice, big pile that will keep you warm for a whole night, if you need to.